-38. Where in any matter, the Children Court orders Court to assign either a non-custodial sentence or a custodial sentence Children's Probation officer either of which is combined with orders for the child to participate in an auxiliary programme, a Children's Probation Officer shall be assigned to monitor the child's compliance with the sentence and sanction and to ensure that the child is assessed for risk at the appropriate periods.
+38. Where in any matter, the Children Court orders either a non-custodial sentence or a custodial sentence either of which is combined with orders for the child to participate in an auxiliary programme, a Children's Probation Officer shall be assigned to monitor the child's compliance with the sentence and sanction and to ensure that the child is assessed for risk at the appropriate periods.

-Probation Officer to report to the Court shall report to the Children Court periodically, as ordered by the Court, with respect to-
+Probation Officer to report to the Court

-- (a) the progress of the child; - (b) the child's compliance with the sentence and sanction; - (c) the care of the child; - (d) the child's education; - (e) the child's health and general welfare; - (f) the child's interaction with his family; - (g) the most recent assessments of the child; and - (h) any other issue which the Court deems necessary.
+- 39. The probation officer assigned under section 38 shall report to the Children Court periodically, as ordered by the Court, with respect to- - (a) the progress of the child; - (b) the child's compliance with the sentence and sanction: - (c) the care of the child; - (d) the child's education; - (e) the child's health and general welfare; - (f) the child's interaction with his family; - (g) the most recent assessments of the child; and - (h) any other issue which the Court deems necessary.